thehaniak/thehaniak/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a developer/sysadmin from Portugal, passionate about Open Source and music/audio.
+I'm a developer/sysadmin from Portugal, passionate about Open Source, coding and music/audio.

 ### 👯 I’m looking to collaborate on ...

 I'm currently looking to collaborate an interesting Open Source project.
-Due to my interest in music/audio, I've been paying attention to Jellyfin and some other projects related.
+Due to my interest in music/audio, I've been paying attention to Jellyfin and some other related projects.

-But let me know if you need an extra brain on some project of yours!!
+But let me know if you need an extra brain on your project!!

 ### 🌱 I’m currently learning ...